Casper64/sessions/README.md

 ## How it works

-1. When a user visits a page and has no session id cookie set a new session is created.
+1. When a user visits a page and has no session id cookie set, a new session is created.
 The cookie is the hmac of the session id and a secret value.
 2. If the cookie is set and the hmac is valid the session store will be checked to see if there is already a data record for that session.